 Removing a clogged drain requires actively removing the blockage so water can flow freely.
 This eliminates the problematic breeding ground source.

 Useful tools for clearing blockages include drain snakes that physically grab and extract debris, chemical drain cleaners that help dissolve organic clogs and high-pressure hydro-jetting that blasts away obstructions.
-Calling a professional plumber for severe blockages is advisable, as they have industrial-strength equipment and the expertise to fully clear drains and perform needed pipe repairs.
+Calling a professional plumber for severe blockages is advisable, as they have industrial-strength equipment and the expertise to obvious drains and perform needed pipe repairs.

 Completely removing existing clogs while also taking steps to prevent future blockages is key to keeping drains free of attractive pest habitats.
 With their food source gone, pests will lose interest and leave your plumbing alone.